 Job Application Tips for Teenagers

-Teenagers applying for summer work, or part-time jobs during the school year, should know that how you apply can make the difference in getting hired.
-The application needs to be completed accurately and legibly, or you can expect it to get tossed into the reject pile.
+Teenagers applying for summer work, or part-time jobs during the school year, should be aware that how you apply can make the difference in getting hired.
+Your application needs to be completed accurately and legibly, or you can expect it to get tossed into the reject pile.
 Leaving off important information can have the same effect.

 Before you start filling out job applications, be sure that you take the time to find out what information you will need to provide to prospective employers.